fosskers/transducers.fnl/doc/Transducers.md

 (cons acc input)
 ```

-Build up a new sequential Table of all elements that made it through the
+Reducer: Build up a new sequential Table of all elements that made it through
-transduction.
+the transduction.

 ```fennel
 (assert (table.= [1 2 3] (transduce pass cons [1 2 3])))